lukebrady/http-model/README.md

 #### Supported Algorithms:
 + Naive Bayes

-Data sets are represented by JSON strings.
+Data sets are represented by JSON objects.
 Below is an example of JSON that would be accepted by the system.
 ```json
 {
   "Data" :